SpeciesFileGroup/taxonworks_together_2020/README.md

 # Events

 _All events are pending until `Event status` reads `Confirmed`.
-All events will have time at the beginning, end end (and pending type throughout) for questions and answers._
+All events will have time at the beginning and end (and pending type throughout) for questions and answers._

 ## Pre meeting setup
 * Event status: Pending